-If you’re based in the US, Canada, the UK, or Germany, then you can process payments using Teachable Payments.
+If you’re based in a country listed in our Teachable Payments eligibility list, then you can process payments using Teachable Payments.
 Credit and debit card transactions on Teachable Payments are processed using Stripe Express.
 This allows school owners to receive their payouts daily, weekly, or monthly to their Stripe Express account—and also set their own payout schedules.

-If you’re not in the US, Canada, the UK, or Germany, then you can process payments using the Monthly Payment Gateway.
+If you’re not in a country listed in our Teachable Payments eligibility list, then you can process payments using the Monthly Payment Gateway.
 Credit and debit card transactions on the Monthly Payment Gateway are processed using Teachable's Stripe account.
 As a result, credit and debit cards payments processed by the Monthly Payment Gateway will be paid out every 30 days via PayPal.

 Alternatively, if you’re on the Professional plan and up, you can connect your own Stripe or PayPal custom payment gateways.

 NOTE: Payments are processed through whichever gateway is active at the time of purchase.
 For example, if you switch from the Monthly Payment Gateway to Teachable Payments, any sale made before switching gateways will be paid out according to the Monthly Payment Gateway's payout schedule.
 Once the switch is made, all payments—including existing recurring payment plans (e.g. subscription and payment plan payments)—will be processed using your new gateway.

 Payment Options for Students

 Students have multiple payment options when it comes to purchasing courses on Teachable: credit/debit cards, PayPal, Apple Pay®, and Google Pay™.

 By default, students can pay with a credit/debit card—either by entering their card information, or using Apple Pay or Google Pay—on all native payment gateways.

 Students can choose to purchase with a credit or debit card by selecting selecting the Credit Card radio button when entering their payment details on the checkout page: